Global phase space structures in a model of passive descent: A simple glider model

 \subsection{Lift and drag as functional parameters}

-The behavior of this model depends entirely on the choice for lift and drag functions.
+The behavior of this model depends entirely on the choice of pitch parameter and the lift and drag functions for a given airfoil.
 For any object without an axisymmetric cross-sectional shape, the fluid forces will depend on the angle-of-attack of the object.
 As discussed before and shown in Figure \ref{fig:AngleDef}, this angle of attack in our model is the sum of the pitch angle $\theta$ and the glide angle $\gamma$: \(\alpha= \theta+\gamma\).
 We assume that the fluid force coefficients are independent of increasing Reynolds number.

-The lift coefficient is a function which maps from angle of attack, a cyclic variable on $\mathbb{S}^1$, to a finite subset of $\mathbb{R}$, as an unbounded lift coefficient would lead to unbounded acceleration.
+The lift coefficient is a function which maps from angle of attack, a cyclic variable on $\mathbb{S}^1$, to a finite subset of $\mathbb{R}$, as an unbounded lift coefficient would lead to unbounded acceleration,

 The value may be positive or negative.

 The range of the drag function, $\mathcal{I}_D$, on the other hand, must be positive.
 In a quiescent fluid, a passively falling body cannot produce thrust on its own, and, although small, there must be some small amount of viscous drag on the body,